akauppi/Kotka/README.md

-# AirBorn
+# AirBorn - a vehicle platform

-Making of a Fusion 360 CAD project, to have a vehicle platform
+Making of a 21st century vehicle platform

 - capable of transporting 2,5 people (240kg)
-- running on a round rail, in the air
+- running on a rail, in the air
 - speeds ~40..70 km/h
-- buildable by readily available parts (easily fixable)
+- buildable by readily available or easily manufacturable parts
+- easily fixable
+- "transparent" to the nature

-This is "PRT" or Personal Rail Transit.
+This mode of transport is called "PRT" or Personal Rail Transit, by some.
 It could be an electric solution for what traffic planners call "feeder systems" - ways for people to reach the metro/rail/subway station.

 If cheap, reliable and comfortable to ride, such an offering could transform 2020's transportation planning.
 Maybe even city planning, since instead of building high-rises near the stations, the reach of PRT would allow people to live further apart from the station (in distance), yet equally close in time.